Direct Access FAQ

 The Redshelf Direct Access Program is a new textbook model in collaboration with top publishers that converts books into digital content.
 All students in the class get access to the content on the first day.
 The digital content is directly on Blackboard and may also include Interactive Learning Platforms as well as the text.

 Interactive Learning Platforms, or ILPs, are much more than just e-books.
 They are interactive software platforms developed to provide an enhanced learning experience beyond reading the text.
 They may include multi-media video and audio presentations and animation, and adaptive quizzes and homework sets which link directly to the related section of text when incorrect answers are given.
 They also allow for various levels of customization by the instructor, peer-to-peer sharing of notes, and the creation of digital flashcards you can use with smartphone apps.

-The price caries depending upon the course materials chosen by the instructor, but most Redshelf Inclusive Access prices are lower than the cost to purchase printed textbooks or digital access codes.
-You can look up the textbooks your class requires by finding your class on our website and you will see the price of the textbook as well as a note stating that it is a Redshelf Inclusive Access course.
+The price varies depending upon the course materials chosen by the instructor, but most Redshelf Direct Access prices are lower than the cost to purchase printed textbooks or digital access codes.
+You can look up the textbooks your class requires by finding your class on our website and you will see the price of the textbook as well as a note stating that it is a Redshelf Direct Access course.

-If your instructor is using Redshelf Inclusive Access, you are already enrolled.
+If your instructor is using Redshelf Direct Access, you are already enrolled.
 You will be notified via email with access instructions and information on opting out.

 The cost of the content is billed to your student account on the first day of class.
 Payment is handled online through Student Services or in person at the Business Office on your campus.

 If you do not wish to participate in Redshelf Direct Access, you have the first 12 days of class to opt-out of the program online (the opt-out procedure will be outlined in your emailed information).
 If you opt-out by the deadline given, access to the online content will be turned off.
 After the twelfth class day, the charge will be removed from your student account.
 (It may take up to two weeks after the 12th day for this to be removed).